 - Scheduling of Vacations

-Prior to requesting vacation leave, an employee should check to determine his or her current balance.
+Prior to requesting vacation leave, an employee should check to determine their current balance.
 Supervisors have responsibility for coordinating and approving vacation schedules of their employees, following employees' preferences whenever work requirements in the department permit.
 The amount of vacation to be taken in any one period of time should be discussed well in advance with the supervisor, to allow adequate time to plan for work coverage.

 - Using Vacation Not Yet Accrued